BenLowery/john/README.md

 ## The rest

 ### Versioning
 Because this is a relatively small project i've started at 0.9 to allow a short beta period.
-Apart form this, i'm following SemVar.
+Apart form this, i'm following SemVer.

 ### Contributing
 I'm currently open to any changes, big or small.
 If you want to fix a bug, create an issue before you make a pull request.